 2 years full-time for FdSc

-Upon successful completion of this course you will have the option to join our BSc (Hons) Audio & Music Technology and top up to a Level 6 qualification
+Upon successful completion of this course you'll have the option to join our BSc (Hons) Audio and Music Technology and top up to a Level 6 qualification

 Confetti Institute of Creative Technologies, Nottingham

 - BTEC Extended Diploma – MPP; or

 - 64 UCAS Tariff points from three A-levels or equivalent qualifications; and

 - GCSE - English and Maths Grade C / 4

 We also consider equivalent qualifications and combinations.

 - This course is not suitable for tier 4 visa applicants.We accept qualifications from schools, colleges and universities all over the world for entry onto our undergraduate and postgraduate degrees.
 If you’re not sure how your international qualification matches our course requirements please visit our international qualifications page.